chunkhang/AI-Notes/README.md

     - Statements referring to groups of objects requires exhaustive enumeration of group
     - Statements about similar objects and relations need to be enumerated

+- **Primary goal of knowledge representation**
+  - To enable an intelligent entity (program) with a knowledge base to allow it to make intelligent decisions about its environment.

 ### Logic – PL vs FOL, translation of English statement to FOL statement

-- PL assumes the world contains facts, FOL assumes the world contains objects, relationships, and function.
+- PL assumes the world contains facts, FOL assumes the world contains objects, relationships or properties, and function.
 - FOL has more elements than PL which are variables, functions, and quantifiers.
 - FOL provides increased expressive power in comparison with PL

+- **PEAS**
+  - Performance
+  - Environment
+  - Actuators
+  - Sensors

+- **Wumpus World Problem Foundation**
+  - Transition model not known
+    - Does not know which Forward actions are fatal
+    - Discovering the locations of pits and wumpus completes the agent's knowledge of the transition model
+  - Main challenge is its initial ignorance of the configuration of the environment
+  - Overcoming this ignorance seems to require logical reasoning

+- **Basic element of FOL**
+  - Constant symbols -> Objects
+  - Predicate symbols -> Relations
+  - Function symbols -> Functional relations
+  - Variables
+  - Connectives
+  - Equalities
+  - Quantifiers

+- **Diagnostic rule**
+  - Infer cause from effect
+- **Causal rule**
+  - Infer effect from cause (model based reasoning)

 ### Knowledge Representation – Logic, ontology, agents